LeoJimenezG/InvitationLetter_Generator/README.md

-# InvitationLetter_Generator
+# Invitation Letter Generator ✉️

-Program to generate an invitation letter using a template and a file of names
+A program to create personalized invitation letters using a template and a list of names.

+---

+## 📘 How Does It Work?

+### 1. Input Names:
-- The program will generate an invitation for each name contained in the file named "names_list.txt"
+   - The program reads names from a file named `names_list.txt`.
+   - File path: `./input/names/names_list.txt`.
+   - You can include as many names as you'd like in this file.
+But make sure to maintain the format.

+2. **Template Customization**:
-- The "names_list.txt" route is "./input/names/names_list.txt"
+   - The invitation letter is based on a customizable template.
-- You can write any amount of names for who you want to generate an invitation
-- You can algo change the letter template, but the key word "[name]" is necessary
+   - **Important**: Ensure the template contains the keyword `[name]`.
+   - The program will replace `[name]` with each of the names from `names_list.txt`.

+3. **Output Letters**:
-- The program will replace the key word "[name]" for the name(s) contained in the file named "names_list.txt"
+   - The program generates a personalized invitation for each name in the list.
-- All the generated letter will be saved in a directory called "ready_letters"
+   - All generated letters are saved in the `ready_letters` directory.
-- The "ready_letters" route is "./output/ready_letters"
+   - Output path: `./output/ready_letters`.

+---

+## 💡 Notes

+- You can modify the letter template as needed, but the placeholder `[name]` is **required**.
+- Each invitation letter is automatically saved and ready to use!